 We identified various assets as having an indeterminate life, for which there is no requirement to establish a fair value for future retirement obligations associated with such assets.
 These assets include certain pipelines, gathering systems and processing facilities.
 A liability for these asset retirement obligations will be recorded only if and when a future retirement obligation with a determinable life is identified.
 These assets have an indeterminate life because they are owned and will operate for an indeterminate future period when properly maintained.
 Additionally, if the portion of an owned plant containing asbestos were to be modified or dismantled, we would be legally required to remove the asbestos.
 We currently have no plans to take actions that would require the removal of the asbestos in these assets.
-Accordingly, the fair value of the asset retirement obligation has been recorded.
+Accordingly, the fair value of the asset retirement obligation related to this asbestos cannot be estimated and no obligation has been recorded.